preiter93/wireman/README.md

 ## What is StellaRPC?

-StellaRPC is a gRPC client that runs in the terminal!
-Simply put your proto files in a config and be ready to make gRPC request
+StellaRPC is a terminal-based gRPC client.
+All you need to do is place your protobuf files into a config file, and you're all set to start making gRPC requests.

 ## Configuration Setup